lvisintini/xwing-rulebook/outputs/urr-swx.md

 - A ship can choose not to perform an action during the “Perform Action” step or when granted a free action.

-**Related Topics:** Acquire a target lock, Activation phase, Barrel roll, Boost, Cloak†, Evade, Focus, Free actions, Overlapping ships, Slam action†, Stress
+**Related Topics:** Acquire a target lock, Activation phase, Barrel roll, Boost, Cloak†, Evade, Focus, Free actions, Overlapping ships, SLAM action†, Stress

 **Rule Clarifications:** Assigning a token to your ship